Got an issue with taxi service in Chugiak-Eagle River? Then speak up.

 Anchorage Police are seeking the public's help in locating a suspect in a pair of recent Eagle River robberies.

-A plane load of about 300 members of the Army's 4th Brigade Combat Team (Airborne), 25th Infantry Division returned to Joint Base Elmendorf-Richardson on Thursday, Sept.
-27, 2012, following a 10-month deployment to Afghanistan.
+About 300 paratroopers from the Army's 4th Bridgade Combat Team (Airborne), 25th Infantry Division — the "Spartans" — arrived at Joint Base Elmendorf-Richardson early Thursday morning after a 10-month mission to Afghanistan.

 The plane load of soldiers was the first "main body" transport to arrive at JBER.
 Combined with several advance flights that arrived earlier this fall, the most recent redeployment brings the total number of troops back in Alaska to 800 of the 3,500-soldier brigade.